-CAUTION: Please do not block the vent openings of the X32 PRODUCER cabinet!
-Specifically when mounting the X32 PRODUCER in a road case, please ensure there is sufficient space to allow for some airflow.
+CAUTION: Please do not block the fan opening on the bottom of the X32 cabinet!
+The large slow-turning fan is barely audible, but it is still working.
+Specifically when mounting the X32 in a road case, please ensure there is sufficient space underneath to allow for some airflow.